How to Paint Rocks for Beginners

 You might be wondering what kind of paint do you use on rocks?

-For the projects below, my family and I used a mix of Dollarstore acrylic craft paints and my favorite Liquitex paints from a set.
+For the projects below, my family and I used a mix of acrylic craft paints and my favorite Liquitex paints from a set (which are thicker and more pigmented compared to the craft paints) .

 I find the higher quality paints like Liquitex, provide better color and coverage with fewer layers needed.
 This is because higher quality paints have more pigment in them (hence them costing a bit more).
-The cheaper brands will work too, you just might not get as vibrant colors or many layers will be needed to get the effect you want.
+The craft paints will work too, you just might not get as vibrant colors or many layers will be needed to get the effect you want.

 Acrylic paints are water based, but once they are dry they are resistant to water (unlike watercolour paint that reactivate once water touches it).